markossta/aied_2025_video_qg/README.md

-# A2025 AIED - Enhancing the Learning Experience: Using Vision-Language Models to Generate Questions for Educational Videos
+#  AIED'25 Submission #4602 - Enhancing the Learning Experience: Using Vision-Language Models to Generate Questions for Educational Videos
 This repository contains the manual evaluation results and code about the AIED'25 submission #4602 titled **"Enhancing the Learning Experience: Using Vision-Language Models to Generate Questions for Educational Videos"**.
 ## Manual Evaluation
 Since the detailed evaluation of the individual questions is very large, it is provided as excel files (`evaluation/`).